Post G25-003: Some quick frost protection.

 On the maps above, the Zone 6 boundary moved north about 200 miles, in 33 years.
 That’s ballpark for all of the zones, on average, over this period, but the movement north is fastest in the center of the continent, away from the coasts.

 In Northern Virginia, over the same period, Vienna moved from just inside Zone 6, to just inside Zone 7.
-Or, rather, the zones slide far enough north over three decades to kick Vienna from Zone 6 to Zone 7.
+Or, rather, the zones slid far enough north over three decades that one full zone slid past Vienna, VA in 33 years.

 Same phenomenon.